msv-lab/llm-play/README.md

 ## Partitioning [WIP]

 Responses can be grouped into equivalence classes based on a specified binary relation using the command `--partition`.
-This partitioning can be either local — restricted to responses associated with the same (model, prompt) pair — using the option `--partition-mode local`, or global - across all responses - using the option `--partition-mode global`.

 The equivalence relation used for partitioning can be customized via the `--relation` option.
 An equivalence is defined via a builtin function or a shell command.
 The builtin relation `__ID__` checks if two answers are syntactically identical.
 The builtin relation `__TRIMMED_CASE_INSENSITIVE__` weakens the criteria by ignoring trailing whitespaces and is not case sensitive.
+A relation defined via a shell command holds iff the command exits with the zero status code.
+For example, this is to group answers into equivalence classes based on a judgement from the `qwen2.5-7b-instruct` model:

+    --relation "llm-play 'Are these two answers equivalent: <answer1>'%%CONDENSED_ESCAPED_DATA1%%'</answer1> and <naswer2>'%%CONDENSED_ESCAPED_DATA2%%'</answer2>?' --model qwen2.5-7b-instruct --predicate"

+When performing partitioning, the `--partitioning-mode` needs to be specified:

+- `local-merge` computes the transtitive closure of the union of the specified relation and existing relation across responses associated with the same (model, prompt) pair.
+- `global-merge` is the same as `local-merge`, but across all responses.
+- `local-intersection` computes the intersection of the specified relation and existing relation across responses associated with the same (model, prompt) pair.
+- `global-intersection` is the same as `local-intersection`, but across all responses.
+- `local-override` uses only the specified relation, ignoring the original one, across responses associated with the same (model, prompt) pair.
+- `global-override` is the same as `local-override`, but across all responses.

 For instance, to group responses locally without regard to trailing whitespace or differences in letter case, the following command can be used:

     llm-play --partition responses \
-             --partition-mode local \
+             --partitioning-mode local-merge \
              --relation __TRIMMED_CASE_INSENSITIVE__ \
-             --relation-compose merge \
              --output classes

-A relation defined via a shell command holds iff the command exits with the zero status code.
-For example, this is to group answers into equivalence classes based on a judgement from the `qwen2.5-7b-instruct` model:

-    --relation "llm-play 'Are these two answers equivalent: <answer1>'%%CONDENSED_ESCAPED_DATA1%%'</answer1> and <naswer2>'%%CONDENSED_ESCAPED_DATA2%%'</answer2>?' --model qwen2.5-7b-instruct --predicate"

-When performing partitioning, the specified relation is composed with existing partitions in one of the following ways:

-- `--relation-compose merge` computes the transtitive closure of the union of two relations.
-- `--relation-compose intersect` computes the intersection of two equivalence relations.
-- `--relation-compose override` uses only the second relation, ignoring the original one.

-When performing global partitioning of locally partitioned data, the option `--relation-compose override` must be used to obtain consistent equivalent classes.
+When performing global partitioning of locally partitioned data, the option `--partitioning-mode global-override` must be used to obtain consistent equivalent classes.

 Additionally, the option `-c` can be used to select a predefined relation and partitioning settings when using the option `--partition`.

 Partitioning is performed on-the-fly during LLM sampling and data transformation.
-The following options are used by default:
+The following options are used by default (the options selected with `-c` is ignored):

-    --partition-mode global --relation __ID__ --relation-compose merge
+    --relation __ID__ --partitioning-mode global-merge

-In the on-the-fly mode, partitioning options selected with `-c` are ignored.

 ## Predicates [WIP]